arulbose/rosx/README.md

 # ROSE - Real Time Operating System Experiment

 ## Introduction
   I have tried to write a RTOS based on my experience and understanding on OS concepts.
-I just started for fun and to keep myself busy and in touch with the what I have learnt(as I tend to forgot).
-As the title says it is an 'experiment' and it might not be even be close to any of the successful RTOS out there.
+I just started for fun and to keep myself busy and in touch with the what I have learnt(as I tend to forget).
+As the title says it is an 'experiment' and it might not be even close to any of the successful RTOS out there.
 Nevertheless I have tried to make the kernel which is simple to understand as well added kernel services of what any decent RTOS should have.
 The development is on-going and would appreciate your contribution to ROSE.
 Please do mail me if you would like to collabrate in this project.
 Email: bose.arul@gmail.com

 Below are the services supported by the kernel.